✎ Key Points:

 Step 6: Click on ‘Apply for Discovery’

-After clicking the ‘Finish Setup’ option, a new screen will appear with the sections like ‘Set up Welcome Screen’, ‘Apply for Discovery’, ‘Check Server Insights’.
+After clicking the ‘Finish Setup’ option, a new screen will appear with the sections like ‘Set up Welcome Screen’, ‘Apply for Discovery’, and ‘Check Server Insights’.

 Now tap on the ‘Apply for Discovery’ option, and another screen will open where you have to select the ‘Set Up Discovery’ option, which will appear in the middle of the screen.